gremlin/helm/gremlin/examples/drivers/README.md

 In order to preserve the behaviors of previous versions of this chart, none of the above drivers are enabled by default.
 Instead, Gremlin will try to run under the legacy `docker` driver, which has [some limitations][cgroup-driver].

-You also have the option of specifying `all` which will mount the locations for all drivers and then gremlin will attempt to determine the correct one.
+You also have the option of specifying `any` which will mount the locations for all supported drivers and then gremlin will attempt to determine the correct one.
 This can be a good options if you don't know which driver you have

 ## Requirements